TONToken (TON) Price Reaches $0.0127 on Major Exchanges

 Buying and Selling TONToken

-It is usually not presently possible to purchase alternative cryptocurrencies such as TONToken directly using U.S. dollars.
-Investors seeking to acquire TONToken should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+It is usually not possible to purchase alternative cryptocurrencies such as TONToken directly using U.S. dollars.
+Investors seeking to acquire TONToken should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase TONToken using one of the aforementioned exchanges.

 Receive News & Updates for TONToken Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TONToken and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.